4d/docs/website/translated_docs/fr/WebServer/templates.md

 For optimization reasons, the parsing of the HTML source code is not carried out by the 4D Web server when HTML pages are called using simple URLs that are suffixed with “.HTML” or “.HTM”.

 Parsing of the contents of template pages sent by 4D web server takes place when `WEB SEND FILE` (.htm, .html, .shtm, .shtml), `WEB SEND BLOB` (text/html type BLOB) or `WEB SEND TEXT` commands are called, as well as when sending pages called using URLs.
-In this last case, for reasons of optimization, pages that are suffixed with “.htm” and “.html” are NOT parsed.
+Dans ce dernier cas, à des fins d'optimisation, les pages suffixées par ".htm" et ".html" ne sont PAS parsées.
 In order to "force" the parsing of HTML pages in this case, you must add the suffix “.shtm” or “.shtml” (for example, `http://www.server.com/dir/page.shtm`).
 An example of the use of this type of page is given in the description of the `WEB GET STATISTICS` command.
 XML pages (.xml, .xsl) are also supported and always parsed by 4D.

 You can also carry out parsing outside of the Web context when you use the `PROCESS 4D TAGS` command.